Pharmacodynamics

 The interaction has not been studied.

-Because limited data are available, clinical significance is unknown.
-Signs of zidovudine toxicity should be monitored.
-In most cases, the need for methadone dose adjustment is unlikely, but re-titration of the dose may sometimes be necessary.
+Because limited data are available, the clinical significance is unknown.
+Monitor for signs of zidovudine toxicity.
+In most cases, the need for methadone dose adjustment is unlikely, but sometimes the dose may need to be titrated again.

 Methadone + zidovudine